Doxuno

 PARENTING ARRANGEMENTS

-The Parties agree to equal shared parental responsibility in respect of the child(ren) of the marriage, in accordance with the Family Law Act 1975 (Cth) Part VII.
-The Parties acknowledge that the paramount consideration in all decisions relating to the child(ren) is their best interests as required by the Family Law Act 1975 (Cth) s.
-60CA.
+The Parties agree to joint decision-making in respect of all major long-term issues in respect of the child(ren) of the marriage, in accordance with the Family Law Act 1975 (Cth) Part VII (as amended by the Family Law Amendment Act 2023 (Cth) effective 6 May 2024).
+The Parties acknowledge that the presumption of equal shared parental responsibility (formerly s.
+61DA) was repealed by the 2023 amendments, and that the paramount consideration in all decisions relating to the child(ren) is their best interests as set out in the new section 60CC, with the safety of the child(ren) and persons who have the care of them being the foremost consideration.

 Children of the marriage: